levon003/wiki-ores-feedback/README.md

 ### Timeline

 An initial version of this project started in January 2020.
-A revised version of this project, and development of ORES Inspect, started in January 2021.
+A revised version of this project, and development of ORES-Inspect, started in January 2021.
 ORES-Inspect was presented at the [Wiki Workshop](https://wikiworkshop.org/) in June 2024.

+### Citation

 To cite this work, cite our Wiki Workshop 2024 paper: